stevendaye/O-Bundle-Test-Project/README.md

       this.onRemoveProductSecondImage.bind(this)
     );
   ```
   *NOTE*: In the begining, my first implementation was a hover over each thumbnail of the product images which displays the corresponding image in the original image container on the product page: https://space-store.mybigcommerce.com/special-item/.
-But after reading carefully the instructions again, I understood that the hover feature was meant in the category page.
+But after reading carefully the instructions again, I understood that the hover feature was meant on the category page.

 ## Feature 2
 --------------------